 Blessed with stunning mountain scenery, the Chester Lake hike is one of the best hikes in Kananaskis.
 It’s certainly one of the Kananaskis hikes we have done most often in our lives.

 The Ha Ling Peak hike is a popular day hike with Canmore and Banff locals.
-It a short, but very steep slog up the north-western slope of Ha Ling Mountain, a dramatic mountain nestled just minutes outside the Town of Canmore.
+It a short, but very steep slog up the north-western slope of Ha Ling Peak, a dramatic mountain nestled just minutes outside the Town of Canmore.

-Wind Ridge is one of my favorite hikes in Kananaskis Country.
+The Wind Ridge Trail is one of my favorite hikes in Kananaskis Country.
 It’s a bit of a grind to get to the top, but the views of Mt.
 Lougheed you get from the alpine meadow are simply incredible.

 Karst Spring Trail is one of our favorite Kananaskis hiking trails, in fact, it’s one of the few Kananaskis hikes we try to make time for each and every year.
 We love Kananaskis hikes with a payoff, and the Karst Spring hike delivers big-time!